-The IAF assessment methodology enables programmes of safety projects to be included in the 2018-21 NLTP to deliver the step change in safety outcomes sought in the GPS by:
+The IAF assessment methodology enables programmes of safety projects to be included in the 2018-21 NLTP to deliver the change in safety outcomes sought in the GPS by:

 1 - Allowing for assessment and investment decisions to be made at a programme rather than individual project level:

-- The new policy enables the same approach as packages to be taken for programmes of work when the components of the programme are seeking to deliver a common outcome but they are not necessarily inter-related or inter-dependent.
+- The new policy enables the same approach as for packages to be taken for programmes of work when the components of the programme are seeking to deliver a common outcome but they are not necessarily inter-related or inter-dependent.

 - The policy also establishes the mechanism to allow inclusion of activities that are highly effective in achieving GPS priorities but have a BCR <1.0 into a programme, provided the overall programme demonstrates delivery of net positive benefits that exceed whole of life costs.

-2 - Providing clarification of the ‘do nothing’ and ‘do minimum’ for economic appraisal of speed management activities.
+2 - Providing clarification of the ‘do nothing’ and ‘do minimum’ option for economic appraisal of speed management activities.

 3 - Travel time changes sensitivity testing